Helwor/Hel-Chobby/README.md

 Implemented additional options in Game and Graphic settings tabs

-Implemented emotes (need LuaUI\Widgets\Include\emotes.lua and eventually Widgets/gui_chili_proconsole_test.lua, from Hel-K.
+Implemented emotes (need LuaUI/Widgets/Include/emotes.lua and eventually Widgets/gui_chili_proconsole_test.lua, from Hel-K.

 Find name of emotes in emotes.lua and add more via the pro console widget option ingame.